conanzhangtech/CDT_phishing_m3/README.md

 > service nginx start
 ## EXECUTION

-#### In this section, I will be explaining how will the frontend (victim's browser) sends the data to the backend (attacker's server) seamlessly.
+#### In this section, we will be explaining how will the frontend (victim's browser) sends the data to the backend (attacker's server) seamlessly.

 1. Load the website on your browser.